White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Q: How often does white gold need rhodium plating?
 A: Every 1-3 years, depending on wear intensity.
 Cost is moderate.

 Q: Why is white gold more expensive?
-A: Palladium (in alloy) is expensive.
+A: Palladium (in the alloy) is expensive.
 Plus rhodium plating.
 Plus harder production.

 Final Recommendations: What to Choose